hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 ```

 How do the values across samples compare with the total counts taken for each sample?

+You might have expected the counts to be the exact same across the samples after normalization.
+However, DESeq2 also accounts for RNA composition during the normalization procedure.
+By using the median ratio value for the size factor, DESeq2 should not be bias due to a large number of counts sucked up by a few DE genes; however, this may lead to the size factors being quite different than what would be anticipated just based on sequencing depth.

 ### Step 2: Estimate gene-wise dispersion